 On Feb.
 21, 1965, hundreds of people gathered at the Audubon Ballroom in New York City to hear Malcolm X speak.
 But moments after he took the stage, shots rang out, and by 3:30 p.m. that day, Malcolm X was dead.

-Three members of the Nation of Islam, a religious and political group, were quickly arrested: Mujahid Abdul Halim (then known as Talmadge Hayer and Thomas Hagan), Muhammad Abdul Aziz (then known as Norman 3X Butler) and Khalil Islam (then known as Thomas 15X Johnson).
+Three members of the Nation of Islam, a religious and political group, were quickly arrested: Mujahid Abdul Halim (then known as Talmadge Hayer and Thomas Hagan), Muhammad A. Aziz (then known as Norman 3X Butler), and Khalil Islam (then known as Thomas 15X Johnson).

 All three men were convicted in 1966 and sentenced to life in prison, but two of them — Aziz and Islam — have always maintained their innocence.
 Islam died in 2009, but Aziz, now 81, is still fighting to clear his name.

-In light of new information uncovered in the six-part documentary series, “Who Killed Malcolm X?”, the Innocence Project is working with civil rights attorney David Shanies of David B. Shanies Law Office and the Conviction Integrity Program of the New York County District Attorney’s Office to re-investigate Aziz’s conviction.
+In light of new information uncovered in the six-part documentary series, “Who Killed Malcolm X?”, the Innocence Project is working with civil rights attorney David Shanies of David B. Shanies Law Office and the Conviction Integrity Program of the New York County District Attorney’s Office to re-investigate Aziz and Islam’s convictions.